Helioviewer-Project/api/scripts/availability_feed/README.md

 The first command line argument is the status.xml file to be created or updated.
 The next is the `<title>` of the RSS entry and requires the `-t` Lastly, the third parameter is for the `<description>` tag and requires the leading `-d`.

+## Configuring Alert Thresholds
+Thresholds are adjustable by creating a thresholds.ini file.
+The ini file must have a header titled `[thresholds]` followed by your desired thresholds for the sources being checked.
+The simplest way is to copy `thresholds.example.ini` to `thresholds.ini` and change the thresholds as needed.

 ### Important Notes
 `gen_feed.py` uses the feedgen python library.
 This library doesn't have